Nationwide (TV programme): Margaret Thatcher On the Spot

 In May 1983, during a general election special of its "On the Spot" feature, Diana Gould, a teacher from Cirencester, persistently challenged Margaret Thatcher about her ordering of the sinking of the General Belgrano when it was sailing away from the Falklands.

 Thatcher denied that the Belgrano had been sailing away, but Gould quoted map references and continued to push her point across, encouraged – so the Conservative Party claimed – by presenter Sue Lawley.
 When Thatcher asked her whether she accepted that the Belgrano had been a danger to British shipping when it was sunk, Gould told her that she did not.

 Thatcher was extremely angry about the BBC for allowing the question.
 Thatcher's husband Denis lashed out at Roger Bolton, the editor of the programme, in the entertainment suite, saying that his wife had been "stitched up by bloody BBC poofs and Trots".
 Lawley said she was never permitted to interview Thatcher again, and later Thatcher refused an invitation to appear on Desert Island Discs, which Lawley was then presenting.

+Life Swap

+A notable four-part segment called Life Swap aired in 1980 in which two women, London aristocrat Julia Stonor and Newcastle teacher Myra Robinson, swapped lives for a week.
+The segment was described by the Evening Chronicle as the United Kingdom's "first ever reality TV show".